 - Most of the temples have been dedicated to Hindu gods, especially Shiva

-Best travel time for Angkor
+Best time to visit Angkor Wat

 End of October – April